davahome/database/README.md

 #### CustomOperator

-The CustomOperator class allows to override the default `=` operator.
-You can combine the CustomOperator with the DirectValue class.
+The CustomOperator class allows to override the default operator used by all basic operation methods (`=`).
+You can also combine the CustomOperator with the DirectValue class.

 ```php
 use Davahome\Database\CustomOperator;